 - No registration is required

-- Platinum Card holders should add their card to their PayPal accounts and then use it when paying via PayPal to trigger the credit.
+- Holder of the Platinum Card should add their card to their PayPal accounts and then use it when paying via PayPal to trigger the credit.

 - In order to trigger the credit, all transactions must be: